radiantlogic-v8/documentation-new/documentation/global-sync-guide/deployment.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Deployment
-description: RadiantOne Global Synchronization Guide
+description: Deployment
 ---

 # Deployment

-## Fault Tolerance and Recovery
+## Fault tolerance and recovery

 The components required for synchronization are: Agents, Queues, and Sync Engine/processor.
 These components ensure guaranteed message delivery and recoverability in case some part of the process is temporarily down/offline.
 The components and their functionality are introduced in [Architecture](introduction.md#architecture).
 When RadiantOne is deployed in a cluster, the fault tolerance and recoverability of these components is built into the architecture.
 This topic is described below.